-Pine Grove Furnace State Park offers a wide variety of environmental education and interpretive programs from spring through fall.
+Spring through fall, Pine Grove Furnace State Park offers a wide variety of environmental education, recreational and interpretive programs.
 Through hands-on activities, guided walks and programs, participants gain appreciation, understanding, and develop a sense of stewardship toward the natural and cultural resources.

-Curriculum-based environmental education programs are available to schools, youth organizations and homeschool associations.
+Curriculum-based environmental education programs are available to school, youth organizations and homeschool associations.
 Group programs must be scheduled in advance by calling the park office.

 Explore environmental education and interpretation for more information.

 Fall Furnace Fest: This weekend-long event is held in October.
 Historical demonstrations, park programming, entertainment, hayrides, and food and craft vendors provide a great family-oriented event.
 The highlight of the weekend is the telling of the Legend of the Hairy Hand, which includes a float of hundreds of lit jack-o-lanterns on Fuller Lake.

 Appalachian Trail Museum Festival: Held every June, this weekend-long event features a banquet, hikes, guest speakers, music and children’s programs.